Leaderboard

 Showing content with the highest reputation on 07/29/2014 in all areas

-1. (Another new name to get used to!)
+(Another new name to get used to!)
 This thread could be a place to post match dates, venues, KO times, previews, reports, observations etc. for our (U20s) games this coming season.
 I know the Renegades and caleydawsons (and others) are regulars at these games and it's always interesting to hear their thoughts.
 CaleyD reported on another thread that 5 'over-age' players may be permitted for this re-branded league.
 Another change I can see is that there are going to be 17 teams involved - that's a busy 32 game season.
 The 12 Premiership clubs are supplemented by Hearts, Hibernian, Falkirk and The Rangers from the Championship with League One's Dunfermline Athletic also involved.
-The season starts (for us) on August 5th - next Tuesday! http://spfl.co.uk/reserve-and-youth/
+The season starts (for us) on August 5th - next Tuesday! http://spfl.co.uk/reserve-and-youth/5 points

 2 points

-7. Hi All - I'm new to this game so please be gentle with me.
+Hi All - I'm new to this game so please be gentle with me.
 I've read and enjoyed many of the topics on the forum and that mention is often made of various haunts of my youth.
 I rememember the dancing at the Caley, Meeting Rooms, 50/50 club and further afield at the Strath, the Ballerina in Nairn as well as Elgins 2 Red Shoes.. and of course the country dances!
 Many, many memories of these places - the drinking (and driving too), some times getting a girl and most times not.
 Was there not a "regular" club on a Sunday night at the Ballerina in the 60s with a resident band?
 Do you remember that or am I just havering?
-So what memories do you have of your dancing years before they fade away?
+So what memories do you have of your dancing years before they fade away?1 point

 1 point